CS 420/594: Advanced Topics in Machine Intelligence

 the edge of chaos, and information processing in the brain.

-We will also investigate specific computational applications of these
+You will learn about specific computational applications of these

 ideas, including artificial neural networks, simulated annealing,